Reading progress: 0%

 Across this history, authenticity has been both an ideal and a form of currency.
 In the early folk revival, being authentic meant being close to traditional music.
 Performers were judged based on two things: how well they sang old songs and how true to life their portrayal of working-class life was.
 The use of acoustic instruments made the music feel real.

-When singer-songwriters like Joni Mitchell and Leonard Cohen started sharing personal experiences, authenticity shifted towards inner truth.
-The question became less about maintaining the status quo and more about expressing emotions.
-People liked lyrics that felt real, even when they were written by a team of people.
+When singer-songwriters like Joni Mitchell and Leonard Cohen centered personal perspective, authenticity shifted toward inner truth.
+The question became less about faithfulness to tradition and more about emotional credibility.

 In the indie era, authenticity was closely linked to production choices.
 Lo-fi recording was a way to be independent from the commercial music industry.
 Elliott Smith’s soft voice and Cat Power’s rough style made the music feel immediate.
 Flaws became a sign of truth.